spacenetworking/spacenetworking.github.io/docs/index.md

   - Radio travels faster in space than in a fiber.
   - Radio travels at the speed of light which is 3e8 m/s in a vacuum but light only travels about 68% as fast in glass.
 Even radio in the dielectric coax cable is faster than fiber at 87% of the speed of light in a vacuum.
-  - Radio travels at nearly the speed of light through the Earth's atmosphere since the air molicules are so spread speard that the impact is negliagble.
+  - Radio travels at nearly the speed of light through the Earth's atmosphere since the air molecules are so spread out that the impact is negligible.
-  - Once intersatellite radio and optical communications are perfected, a data packet from the New York Stock exchange to the London Stock Exchange will be faster over a LEO satellite network than the submarine fiber network.
+  - Once inter-satellite radio and optical communications are perfected, a data packet from the New York Stock Exchange to the London Stock Exchange will be faster over a LEO satellite network than the submarine fiber network.

 # See Also